KwesiGray/KwesiGray/README.md

 - 🤝**Web Development🕸**: Building user interfaces with HTML, CSS, and JavaScript (Frontend ).

-- 🌱 I’m currently learning To become **A full-fledged A.I Developer🌱!*
+- 🌱 I’m currently learning To become **A fully-fledged A.I Developer🌱!*

 - 👯 I’m looking to collaborate on ***Python | A.I***